rushtehrani/simplemjpegview/README.md

 Simple Mjpeg-streaming viewer for android.

-* Please set URL of camera in MjpegActivity.java.

-* Please set the resolution of movie in MjpegView.java.
- (The default resolution is 640x480).

 -------

 This software is based in part on the work of the Independent JPEG Group.